Akin-Tunde/crypto-prediction-dapp/README.md

-# Multi-Chain Crypto Prediction Market dApp
+# Multi-Chain Crypto Prediction Market

 This project is a decentralized prediction market where users can bet on the future price of cryptocurrencies.
 It is deployed across five EVM-compatible blockchains: **Base, BNB Smart Chain, Optimism, Celo, and Arbitrum**.